Google Shopping Ads Management in Saudi Arabia

 What is the difference between Standard Shopping campaigns and Performance Max?

-Standard Shopping campaigns give you direct control over product groups, bids, and where your products appear in Shopping results.
-You can see which products are spending, set individual bids per product group, and manage negative keywords.
-Performance Max replaces Standard Shopping in Google's preferred workflow and uses AI to serve ads across Shopping, Search, Display, YouTube, Gmail, and Maps from a single campaign.
-Performance Max has less transparency β it is harder to see which placements or products are driving spend.
-Standard Shopping is recommended when you want visibility into product-level performance and control over negative keywords.
-Performance Max is recommended when you have strong conversion data and want to extend reach automatically.
+Standard Shopping gives you direct control — you can see which products are spending, set bids per product group, and manage negative keywords.
+Performance Max uses AI to run ads across all Google channels with less visibility into what's working.
+Use Standard when you want clear product-level data.
+Use Performance Max when you have strong conversion data and want to scale reach.

 How do I reduce irrelevant clicks from my Shopping campaigns?